ffranco-a/ffranco-a/README.md

 <h3 align="center">a front-end developer eager to create connections.</h3>
 <h3 align="center">Welcome to my Github profile!</h3>

-- 🔭 I’m currently working on [Adogtame](https://adogtame.vercel.app)
+- 🔭 I’m currently working on **CheckPlease**, a tool to assist you and your friends to split the bills.

 - 📫 Contact me at **ffrancoaparicio@gmail.com**